gonutz/payload/README.md

 This way there is no need to pack your files or create an installer, you can just ship a single executable.

 # Usage
-Install the tool by running
+Install the tool and library by running

+    go get -u github.com/gonutz/payload
     go get -u github.com/gonutz/payload/cmd/payload

 To then combine an executable and a data file, run: